-A. Examiners may incorporate in the answer their statement of the grounds of rejection merely by reference to the final rejection (or a single other action on which it is based. § 706.07).
+A. Examiners may incorporate in the answer their statement of the grounds of rejection merely by reference to the final rejection (or a single other action on which it is based, § 706.07).
 Only those statements of grounds of rejection as appear in single prior action may be incorporated by reference.
-An Examiner's Answer should not refer, either directly or indirectly, to more than one prior Office action.
+An examiner's answer should not refer, either directly or indirectly, to more than one prior Office action.
 Statements of grounds of rejection appearing in actions other than the aforementioned single prior action should be quoted in the answer.
 The page and paragraph of the final action or other single prior action which it is desired to incorporate by reference should be explicitly identified.
-Of course, if the Examiner feels that some further explanation of the rejection is necessary he should include it in the answer but ordinarily he may avoid another recital of the issues and another elaboration of the grounds of rejection.
+Of course, if the examiner feels that some further explanation of the rejection is necessary he should include it in the answer but ordinarily he may avoid another recital of the issues and another elaboration of the grounds of rejection.
 The answer should also include any necessary rebutal of arguments presented in the applicant's brief if the final action does not adequately meet the arguments.

-B. If the applicant (1) fails to describe the invention, as required by Rule 192, or (2) fails to describe the reference, the Examiner is no longer required to provide these omissions.
-The Examiner should, however, include such description and explanation in the Answer if he feels it necessary to present properly and effectively his case to the Board of Appeals.
+B. If the applicant (1) fails to describe the invention, as required by rule 192, or (2) fails to describe the reference, the examiner is no longer required to provide these omissions.
+The examiner should, however, include such description and explanation in the answer if he feels it necessary to present properly and effectively his case to the Board of Appeals.

-The Examiner should reevaluate his position in the light of the arguments presented in the brief, and should expressly withdraw any rejections not adhered to.
+The examiner should reevaluate his position in the light of the arguments presented in the brief, and should expressly withdraw any rejections not adhered to, especially if the rejection was made in an action which is incorporated by reference.
 This should be done even though any rejection not repeated and discussed in the answer may be taken by the Board as having been withdrawn.

-The Board has authority to remand a case to the Examiner for a fuller description of the claimed invention and, in the case of a machine, a statement of its mode of operation.
-In certain cases where the pertinence of the references is not clear, the Board may call upon the Examiner for a further explanation.
+The Board has authority to remand a case to the examiner for a fuller description of the claimed invention and, in the case of a machine, a statement of its mode of operation.
+In certain cases where the pertinence of the references is not clear, the Board may call upon the examiner for a further explanation.
 In the case of multiple rejections of a cumulative nature, the Board may also remand for selection of the preferred or best ground.
-The Board may also remand a case to the Examiner for further search where it feels that the most pertinent art has not been cited.
+The Board may also remand a case to the examiner for further search where it feels that the most pertinent art has not been cited.

-All correspondence with the Board of Appeals, whether by the Examiner or the applicant must be on the record.
+All correspondence with the Board of Appeals, whether by the examiner or the applicant must be on the record.
 No unpublished decisions which are unavailable to the general public by reason of 35 U.S.C.
-122 can be cited by the Examiner or the applicant except that either the Examiner or the applicant has the right to cite an unpublished decision in an application having common ownership with the application on appeal.
+122 can be cited by the examiner or the applicant except that either the examiner or the applicant has the right to cite an unpublished decision in an application having common ownership with the application on appeal.

-When files are forwarded, soft copies and prints of references fastened therein should not be disturbed.
+When files are forwarded, soft copies and prints of references therein should not be disturbed.

-If an Examiner's Answer is believed to contain a new interpretation or application of the existing patent law, the Examiner's Answer, application file and an explanatory memorandum should be forwarded to the Group Director for consideration.
-If approved by the Group Director, the Examiner's Answer should be forwarded to the Office of the Assistant Commissioner for Patent Examining for final approval.
+If an examiner's answer is believed to contain a new interpretation or application of the existing patent law, the examiner's answer, application file and an explanatory memorandum should be forwarded to the group director for consideration, see § 1003, item 16.
+If approved by the group director, the examiner's answer should be forwarded to the Office of the Assistant Commissioner for Patents for final approval.

-A form suitable for the Examiner's Answer
+A form suitable for the examiner's answer